 – Jason Colavito, Salon, 6-21-2021

-Going Further adds a link to an article in the New Republic by Jason Colavito exploring the connection with UFOs and right wing conspiracies.
-Although Colavito does not mention the cast of characters that are discussed here, it is important to understand the rise of this movement.
+The need to learn critical thinking has never been more apparent.
+Going Further adds a link to an article in the New Republic by Colavito exploring the connection with UFOs and right wing conspiracies.
+Although he does not mention the cast of characters that are often discussed on this site, it is important to understand the rise of this movement.

 Right wing conspiracy and UFO culture have never been entirely separate.
 The far right ideas of William Cooper (Behold a Pale Horse) and the early Patriot movement were embraced by many in the UFO world and are still influential — although Cooper eventually rejected the UFO portion of his ideas.
 That connection has grown through a common idea that there is a secret body of knowledge that explains how the world really works, which is being hidden from the public.